rhazarian/node-red-contrib-hdl-buspro/README.md

 # node-red-contrib-hdlbus
-Node-Red implementation of HDL BusPro (SmartBus) protocol http://hdlautomation.com - forked from https://github.com/efa2000/node-red-contrib-hdlbus, based on https://github.com/caligo-mentis/smart-bus.
+Node-Red implementation of HDL BusPro (SmartBus) protocol http://hdlautomation.com - forked from [node-red-contrib-buspro](https://github.com/efa2000/node-red-contrib-buspro), based on [smart-bus](https://github.com/caligo-mentis/smart-bus).

+The motivation for creating this node set was to fill a perceived gap in functionality.
+This package provides:
+* state storage of devices - all level updates are stored in a JS object
+* input/output nodes for device channels
+* input/output nodes for universal switches
+* a get node for device channels (based on stored values)
+* a button colour node to change the LED colour of the new capacitive touch buttons
+* a panel brightness node to facilitate dimming panels eg. at night
+* raw nodes to allow you to craft messages to send/receive anything on the HDL network

+This is by no means perfect - happy to hear any suggestions.

+If you're looking for a event timer - check out [eztimer](https://github.com/mrgadget/node-red-contrib-eztimer).

 ## BusPro-Controller
 node that holds connection to IP Gateway of BusPro (Smart-Bus) network